TarVK/oxidd/README.md

 ### Rust

-Add this oxidd fork as a dependency to your rust project.
+Add this OxiDD fork as a dependency to your Rust project.
 It should look something like:

 ```toml
 [dependencies]
 oxidd = { git = "https://github.com/TarVK/oxidd", branch = "main" }
 ```

-Now with the visualization tool running, your rust code should be able to make calls like this:
+Now with the visualization tool running, your Rust code should be able make visualization calls:

 ```rust
 use oxidd::bdd::BDDFunction;